banduraul/hi-tech-pantry/Functions/README.md

 `checkExpiredProducts` (runs once a day) - checks whether products have expired or not and updates the `isExpired` field accordingly

 `productQuantityUpdatedNotification` - sends notifications to users whenever they deposit or withdraw products

+`productDeletedNotification` - sends notifications to users whenever they withdraw the last item of a given type